34 Beautiful Native Plants for Texas Gardens

 This showy wildflower will put on a show-stopping floral display.
 Individual flowers are bright fuchsia and bloom in profusion each spring.

 Foliage can form a dense clump, spreading by self-seeding and vegetative growth.
-Established plants grow a long taproot, making them drought-tolerant, but difficult to transplant.
+Established plants grow a long taproot, making them drought-tolerant but difficult to transplant.

 Grow winecups in a naturalized wildflower garden, incorporate them into a rock garden, or use them as a coarse ground cover.
 These plants grow best in full sun with dry to medium-moisture, well-drained soil.
-Roots may rot in poorly drained soil, but otherwise, winecups is a beautiful, low-maintenance plant.
+Roots may rot in poorly drained soil, but otherwise, winecups are a beautiful, low-maintenance plant.

 Wood Fern